Helaxious/snake_cases/_posts/2022-03-27-jekyll_tutorial-1.md

 ### Applying a theme and installing a plugin (optional)

-Let's now show how to install a theme, and how to install a plugin, since plugins are easier to install, let's do that first
+Now detectives, let me show how to install a theme, and how to install a plugin, since plugins are easier to install, let's do that first.

 ### Installing a plugin

-Contrary to themes, you don't have multiple installation methods on plugins, and the plugin installation method is pretty easy, let's pick a simple plugin, `liquid_reading_time` does what it says on the tin, I can use a `liquid` function to add the reading time of an article, superfluous?
+Contrary to themes, you don't have multiple installation methods on plugins, and the plugin installation method is pretty easy, let's pick a simple plugin as an example, `liquid_reading_time` does what it says on the tin, I can use a `liquid` function to add the reading time of an article, superfluous?
 I wouldn't say so.

 ̣Let's add this gem to the `Gemfile`: